tapis-project/documentation/source/technical/files.rst

 Transfers
 ^^^^^^^^^^^^^^^^^^^^^^^

-File transfers are used to move data between different storage systems, and also for bulk data operations that are too large for the REST api to perform.
+File transfers are used to move data between Tapis systems, and also for bulk data operations that are too large for the REST api to perform.
 Transfers occur *asynchronously*, and are parallelized where possible to increase performance.
 As such, the order in which the files are transferred to the target system is somewhat arbitrary.